one-draw-two/outs-app/README.md

 - Feat: Initial, not functioning round horizontal progress component: 507.15kb
 - Wip: Simple fixture points display component: 507.49kb
 - Wip: Dummy points matrix (to be changed), and some types refactoring: 509.75kb
+- Refactoring: Types and some enhancedFixture logic removed and simplified: 509.58kb